ronziii/goreact-webapp/README.md

 The commands/actions to build or deploy the application as shown below should be executed from the root folder where the Makefile is.

+The builds are docker builds for the three different components: Frontend, Backend and Database(postgres).

+Kubectl creates the deployments that enable the dockerized applications to run on the Minikube environment.

 *** Check Environment Setup ***
 ```shell
 $ make setup